Women on Waves: Guatemala

 and a blockade was imposed by Army troops, preventing the activists from disembarking and visitors from boarding.
 Catholic and other religious leaders and politicians spoke vociferously against the ship and its mission: " 'The boat of death has arrived in Guatemala', said lawmaker Raul Romero during a Congress session earlier on Wednesday."
 The WoW ship was ejected into international waters by a Guatemalan military ship.
 The argument to expel the boat was that they lied to the immigration authorities by saying that they were tourists, but in reality they are a health organization that aims to provide abortions to women.

 Mexico

 In April 2017, the Adelaide ship docked in Ixtapa, Mexico, where abortion procedures were illegal in much of the country.
 To administer the procedures, the crew ferried the women seeking abortions from Mexico’s Pacific coast to the international waters, where Mexican criminal law was not in effect for the ship.

 Documentary

-In 2014 Vessel, a documentary by Diana Whitten focusing on Women on Waves, premiered at the SXSW Film Festival in Austin, Texas, United States.
-It has won numerous awards.
+In 2014 Vessel, a documentary by Diana Whitten focusing on Women on Waves, premiered at the SXSW Film Festival in Austin, Texas, where it won the Best Documentary Feature audience and special jury awards.
+'Vessel' was received fairly positively by critics and audiences.
+Courtney Small of Cinema Axis called it an "electrifying" look at Gomperts' operation and Ben Kenigsberg of the New York Times called it an "unabashed work of advocacy."
+The Hollywood Reporter's review said it was unlikely to change audience's opinions on abortion, but called it a moving film.
+It has a Metacritic Metascore of 68.

+The film has garnered multiple other awards including the Audience Award for Documentary in Competition and a Special Jury Award for Political Courage.